 - Family and other social support/connectedness

 Figure 1.
-Conceptual framework for suicide regarding dynamics between psychic pain, risk factors, protective factors and ideation ↔ action continuum.
+Conceptual framework for suicide regarding the dynamics between psychic pain, risk factors, protective factors, and ideation ↔ action continuum.

-There are adolescent suicide risk assessment instruments available that address a variety of risk factors and warning signs that have been tested for validity and reliability.19 For the most part, these tools are not readily available and accessible (e.g., are not downloadable from the Internet, cost money and are copyrighted).
-One exception to these barriers is the Suicide Behaviors Questionnaire-14 (SBQ-14)9; the Tool for Assessment of Suicide Risk for Adolescents (TASR-A)10; Suicide Behaviors Questionnaire-Revised (SBQ-R), which includes scoring guidelines11; and a series of tools available from Teen Mental Health.12
+There are adolescent suicide risk assessment instruments available that address a variety of risk factors and warning signs that have been tested for validity and reliability.
+For the most part, these tools are not readily available and accessible (e.g., are not downloadable from the Internet, cost money, are copyrighted).
+Exceptions to these barriers include the Suicide Behaviors Questionnaire-14 (SBQ-14)9; the Tool for Assessment of Suicide Risk for Adolescents (TASR-A)10; Suicide Behaviors Questionnaire-Revised (SBQ-R), which includes scoring guidelines11; and a series of tools available from Teen Mental Health.12

 Notifying a Parent/Guardian

 Parents need to be notified if there is any indication that their child is suicidal for any level of risk.
 Notifying parents that their child is presenting with warning signs of suicide serves at least three purposes: (1) it can initiate the family help and support needed for psycho-emotional healing and the prevention of an adolescent taking his or her life, (2) parental information can be valuable for assessing the student's risk for suicide, and (3) it can prevent lawsuits in the event of a student suicide.13 If calling a parent would endanger the child (abuse/neglect by the parent is suspected), then child protective services should be notified.